elastic/kibana/docs/development/core/server/kibana-plugin-core-server.savedobjectsclient.removereferencesto.md

 ## SavedObjectsClient.removeReferencesTo() method

-Updates all objects containing a reference to given {<!-- -->type, id<!-- -->} tuple to remove the said reference.
+Updates all objects containing a reference to the given {<!-- -->type, id<!-- -->} tuple to remove the said reference.

 <b>Signature:</b>